Providence Medical Malpractice Lawyers – Marasco & Nesselbush

 The Statute of Limitations – Why You Should Act Quickly

 Statutes of limitations mean that there is a limited time following an incident in which you may file a claim.
 This time is counted from the moment the medical error was made, or from the moment you should reasonably have discovered your injury or losses.
 These deadlines are strict and if you miss them, you will not be able to pursue your claim.
-It’s important to act quickly and discuss your case and legal options with a seasoned medical malpractice attorney without delay.
+It’s important to act quickly and discuss your case and legal options with a seasoned medical malpractice attorney in Providence without delay.

 How Can Our Attorneys Help?

 You may have heard that medical malpractice claims can go on for months and are difficult to win.
 In addition, the thought of going against a large institution – such as a hospital – may be intimidating.
 We completely understand that you may feel that way.
 Medical malpractice cases, however, can be won.
 What you need is an experienced attorney and a law firm that has the needed resources to be able to put up a fight against large medical institutions and their insurers.
 Our record of hundreds of successfully resolved cases proves that Marasco & Nesselbush medical malpractice attorneys in Providence, RI, have what it takes to bring your medical malpractice claim to a successful conclusion.